 CHS students may actively participate in extracurricular activities on their campus.
 CHS students may serve on their student council, march in the band, play high school or select team sports, be cheerleaders, be members of the National Honor Society and more.
 Students must know the time commitments of these activities, and CHS classes will do their best to work around these important parts of high school.

 CHS Student Activities

-Nu Psi is a service club created by CHS students in order to give back to their community as well as to develop strong leadership skills.
-Students volunteer at a variety of events both on the college campus and in their own communities.
+Nu Psi is a service club created by CHS students in order to give back to their community as well as develop leadership skills.
+Students volunteer at many events on the college campus and in the community.
 Fundraisers provide educational and recreational field trips at the end of each semester to reward the students who work as hard for others as they do for their academics.